Simple Hamiltonians for Matrix Product State models

 However, there is still the possibility that some generalized AKLT models---we term those \emph{exceptional AKLT models}---do not have injectivity length $L_0=2$, a case not considered in Ref.~\cite{fannes:FCS}.
 Indeed, all we know is that on $2$ sites, the construction in Fig.~\ref{fig:aklt} gives a map of the form $P = \sum_{S=0}^{2j} w_S P_S$, where $P_S$ is the unique isometry mapping the spin-$S$ space of $j\otimes j$ at the boundary to the spin-$S$ space in $J\otimes J$, and the $w_S$ are \emph{some} weight obtained from summing the Clebsch-Gordan coefficients, which for some particular choices of $j$, $J$, and $S$ can happen to be zero.
 This is e.g.\ the case for $J=2$, $j=3/2$, where $w_2=0$.
 In this case, we find that the injectivity length is $L_0=4$, while $\dim \mathcal S_{2}=11$, $\dim \mathcal S_3=15$, and the ground space of the $2$-site parent Hamiltonian $H^2_N$ on $N\ge2$ sites is precisely given by $\mathcal S_N$---in particular, the ground space of the $2$-site PBC Hamiltonian is unique for system sizes $N\ge 5$.
 Therefore, this constitutes an example with a well-behaved parent Hamiltonian acting on \emph{less} than $L_0$ sites.
 Concretely, the Hamiltonian $h^2$ of this new solvable gapped spin-$2$ model must be positive precisely on the subspaces with total spin $S=2$ and $S=2j+1=2J=4$, and zero otherwise; this gives rise to a one-parameter family of nearest-neighbor Hamiltonians $\lambda H_a + (1-\lambda) H_b$ (where positivity requires $\lambda<60/53$) with representatives {\vec J_i\cdot \vec J_{i+1}}

-which all have the same unique ground state and a spectral gap.
-Further examples of this kind are obtained for $J=5$, $j=3$, and for $J=9$, $j=5$, which again have two-body Hamiltonians with a unique ground state, and satisfy $\iprop{2}{4}$.
+which all have the same unique ground state and a spectral gap ~\cite{tu:SOn-mps-gs,tu:soN-vs-su2-mps}.
+Further examples of this kind are obtained for $J=5$, $j=3$~\cite{tu:exact-spinchain-rg-su2}, and for $J=9$, $j=5$, which again have two-body Hamiltonians with a unique ground state, and satisfy $\iprop{2}{4}$.

 Let us now turn back to examples with $L_0=2$.
 We have seen that such $\mathrm{SO}(3)$-invariant models beyond generalized AKLT models with $J=2j$ are not possible; hence, we instead turn towards models with a $\mathrm{U}(1)$ symmetry.
 Specifically, we modify the AKLT model by replacing the bond singlet by a state with spin $Q\ne 0$ and $Q_z=0$, see Fig.~\ref{fig:aklt}.
-Within this class, we find a large number of choices for $j$ and $J$ with $L_0=2$, and with a $\mathrm{U}(1)$-symmetric nearest neighbor Hamiltonian with a unique ground state; for instance, two cases with a $j/J$ ratio closer to $1$ are $j=7/2$, $J=5$, $Q=4$, which has $\iprop{2}{5}$, and $j=4$, $J=6$, $Q=4$, which has $\iprop{2}{4}$.
+Within this class, we find a large number of choices for $j$ and $J$ with $L_0=2$, and with a $\mathrm{U}(1)$-symmetric nearest neighbor Hamiltonian with a unique ground state, which we list in the Appendix; for instance, two cases with a $j/J$ ratio closer to $1$ are $j=7/2$, $J=5$, $Q=4$, which has $\iprop{2}{5}$, and $j=4$, $J=6$, $Q=4$, which has $\iprop{2}{4}$.